No. 11 Michigan State sweeps Minnesota with 70-52 win

 BIG PICTURE

-Michigan State: The most miscue-prone team in the Big Ten in conference games so far this season, with an average of 13 entering the weekend, the Spartans had eight turnovers in the first half.
-They cut that to three in the second half.
+Michigan State: Rocket Watts (10 points) and Malik Hall (seven points, six rebounds) responded well to their insertion in the starting lineup, with Marcus Bingham Jr. and Aaron Henry relegated to a reserve role, with Izzo pushing Henry in particular to play more consistently.

+“I think Henry had a great attitude,” Tillman said.
+“He came off the bench and made some huge plays, played really hard.”

-Minnesota: Coach Richard Pitino fell to 2-9 overall against Michigan State in seven seasons.
+Minnesota: Pitino fell to 2-9 overall against Michigan State in seven seasons.
 He’s 0-4 at home against the Spartans.

 UP NEXT